Before you get a mortgage, make sure you know the eight mortgage types?

 5. VA LOANS

-These loans make it easier for veterans of the U.S. armed forces, and sometimes their spouses, to buy homes.
+VA loans make it easier for veterans of the U.S. armed forces, and sometimes their spouses, to buy homes.
 They don’t require a down payment and are guaranteed by the Department of Veteran Affairs.
+VA loans are federally guaranteed, which can make home buying more affordable with a fixed interest rate and payment, no monthly mortgage insurance to pay, and in some cases, no down payment requirement.

 More Exotic Types of Loans